nes-lab/shepherd-tools/readme.md

   - `set_windows_samples()`
 - IVonne Reader
   - `convert_2_ivcurves()` converts ivonne-recording into a shepherd ivcurve
+  - `upsample_2_isc_voc()` TODO: for now a upsampled but unusable version of samples of short-circuit-current and open-circuit-voltage
+  - `convert_2_ivsamples()` already applies a simple harvesting-algo and creates ivsamples
 - examples
   - `example_convert_ivonne.py` converts IVonne recording (`jogging_10m.iv`) to shepherd ivcurves, NOTE: slow implementation
   - `example_extract_logs.py` is analyzing all files in directory, saves logging-data and calculates cpu-load and data-rate